How to Keep Your Passport Safe – Tips for Travel

 Fake Police Officer Passport Scam

 Fake police officer scams have been around for a while – and if you don’t pay attention, you could easily fall for the scam.
 The thieves work on your inability to recognize what a real police uniform looks like – and in reality, could you tell the difference between a fake and real police officer’s uniform if you were overseas?
 These thieves will do whatever it takes to make you believe they are the police.
 They will engage in a conversation and ask you for your passport – as if a real police officer may.
 This is a scam to steal your passport.
 Fortunately, this scam is not a prevalent one.

 Name on Passport and Airline Tickets Should Match

-This is of particular concern for women who recently married and are traveling with tickets on their married name, yet have an older passport in their maiden name.
-The solution is to travel with tickets, passport and driver’s license all with the same name.
+This is of particular concern for women who recently married and are traveling with tickets under their married name, yet have an older passport in their maiden name.
+The solution is to travel with tickets passport, and driver’s license all with the same name.
 Since 911 security is more rigid.

 Check For Your Passport Regularly – In Private

 Check regularly that you’re still carrying your passport where you think you are, but do this only in private.
 If you make it obvious, a thief who’s watching will know just where to look for it.
 Check in the privacy of your room before you leave for the day and use opportunities like visiting bathroom stalls to verify your passport is still secure.